-This is a fascinating expert from “How Managers Express Their Creativity” by Herbert Simon that deals with information flow within grounds and organizations.
-Simon compares successful scientific research with successful stock-market investing.
-Both scientists and investors are looking for mid-priced bets.
+This is a fascinating expert from “How Managers Express Their Creativity” by Herbert Simon that deals with the value of information.

 [S]uccessful scientific research has much in common with successful stock-market investment.
 Information is only valuable if others do not have it or do not believe it strongly enough to act on it.
 The investor pits his knowledge, beliefs and guesses against the knowledge, beliefs and guesses of others.